We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Around the beginning of the second week, the scabs will start to flake off.
 It is important to be especially gentle with washing and moisturizing during this week, as it is easy to tear away scabs and damage the tattoo.

-The skin is likely to feel very itchy during this week, but it must not be scratched.
+The skin is likely to feel very itchy during this week.
+However, it must not be scratched.
 Additional moisturizer may help relieve the itch.
 Using a moisturizer that is kept in the refrigerator may also soothe itchy or irritated skin.

 If necessary, an over-the-counter product, such as Benadryl, may be taken by mouth to help relieve the itching.